 Potential Solutions to the Problem

-- Ensure the building code compliance of every material that you use.
+- Ensure the building code compliance of every material being used.
 This is particularly important for doors and windows, as these are often the most vulnerable materials.
 Both the materials used and the seals must protect against water ingress.
-Safetyline’s louvre windows are a good example of this in action.
+Safetyline Jalousie’s louvre windows are a good example of this in action.
 They carry a Water Penetration Resistance rating of 800pa.
-Look for similar in all of the materials that you use.
+Look for similar descriptions in all of the materials that you use.

 Furthermore, the following regulatory and industry changes may have an effect: